e-c-k-e-r/vall-e/docs/inferenece.md

 Currently, the model only transcribes back into the IPA phonemes it was trained against, as an additional model or external program is required to translate the IPA phonemes back into text.
 * this does make a model that can phonemize text, and unphonemize text, more desirable in the future to replace espeak (having an additional task to handle this requires additional embeddings, output heads, and possible harm to the model as actual text is not a modality the model is trained on).
+* it seems to really want to only transcribe the first sentence for a given utterance.
+I imagine this is simply a problem with how it was trained.